sarathi-vs13/Fakenews_Detector_MultiAgent_Project/README.md

 Every analysed claim is saved to two places simultaneously:

 - **`data/history.json`** — human-readable, open in any text editor
-- **`data/fakenews.db`** — SQLite, queryable with DB Browser for SQLite or the VS Code SQLite Viewer extension
+- **`data/fakenews.db`** — SQLite, queryable with [DB Browser for SQLite](https://sqlitebrowser.org) or the VS Code SQLite Viewer extension

-The `feedback` table in SQLite stores human corrections and is used to track real-world accuracy over time.
+The `feedback` table in SQLite stores human corrections and tracks real-world accuracy over time.

 ---

 ## License